Dublin County West (Dáil constituency)

 Dublin County West was a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas from 1977 to 1981.
 The constituency elected 3 deputies (Teachtaí Dála, commonly known as TDs) to the Dáil, using proportional representation by means of the single transferable vote (PR-STV).

 History and boundaries

-The constituency was created by the Electoral (Amendment) Act 1974, for the 1977 general election.
+The constituency was created by the Electoral (Amendment) Act 1974, and used at the 1977 general election.
 It was abolished by the Electoral (Amendment) Act 1980.
-It became part of the Dublin West constituency, created for the 1981 general election.
+It largely became part of the new Dublin West constituency, first used at the 1981 general election.

 It consisted of the following areas:

-"In the administrative county of Dublin, the district electoral divisions of:

-Blanchardstown, Castleknock, Clondalkin Number One, Clondalkin Number Two, Clonsilla, Lucan Number One, Lucan Number Two, Newcastle, Palmerston Number One, Palmerston Number Two, Rathcoole Saggart, Terenure Number One;